SeamFuzzFSE/SeamFuzz_FSE22/README.md

 The installataion and usage is the same as AFL++ except that the specific option is required to run SeamFuzz.

-The description will be added later.
+The description will be updated.